 3 Steps to Foster Our Hunger for God’s Word

-These three steps will get us started in the right direction on an ongoing journey to deepen our desire for feasting on God’s Word and experiencing the glorious benefits.
+These three steps will get you started in the right direction on an ongoing journey to deepen your desire for feasting on God’s Word and experiencing the glorious benefits.

 1. Make a Commitment – Yes, making a commitment to be in the Bible regularly and sticking to it will be hard, especially at first.
 It requires discipline and sacrifice.
 You may have to adjust your schedule or give up something, but the benefits are eternally great.
 (Quiet Time Tips) Also, give yourself some grace.
 If you miss a day or two – or more – start again.